cfdp/ch3/sites/all/modules/custom/opeka_widgets/README.txt

 -- HOW IT WORKS --

-When the module is activated, the script opeka_popup_widgets.js and opeka_popup_controller.js is loaded on all pages.
+When the module is activated, the script opeka_widgets.js is loaded on all front end pages.

-The popups defined in opeka_popup_widgets.js is then instantiated with calls to the popupController constructor in opeka_popup_controller.js.
+The popups defined in opeka_widgets.js is then instantiated with calls to the popupController constructor.

 Currently the chat URLs are hardcoded in the module.
-This will be fixed in a later version.
+This might be fixed in a later version.

 The chats widgets are loaded sequentially to avoid stalling the server.

-A CSS file with custom client styling can be sent along
+A link to a CSS file with custom client styling can be sent along to the chat server.

 -- REQUIREMENTS --